ygnmhdtt/AWS_Lv1/README.md

 - CloudFront
 - CloudWatch

-# 課題ステップ
+# Steps

-## ステップ1: 権限の整備をしよう
+## Step 1: Prepare privilege

-### 1-1: IAMポリシーの作成
+### 1-1: Create IAM policy

-- 本カリキュラム用のIAMポリシーを作成してください。
-- 権限は、本ステップで必要とする最低限にしてください。(IAMフルアクセスのみ)
-- また、ステップ1完了時にAdministrator Accessを付与してください。
+- Create a IAM policy for this curriculum
+- Privilege must be minimum (or simply `IAM Full Access`)
+- When you have done Step 1, please fix it to `Administrator Access`

-###1-2: IAMグループの作成
+###1-2: Create IAM group

-- 本カリキュラム用のIAMグループを作成してください。
-- 1-1で作成したIAMポリシーをアタッチしてください。
+- Create a IAM group for this curriculum
+- Attach IAM policy that you have created to this group

-### 1-3: IAMユーザーの作成
+### 1-3: Create IAM user

-- 本カリキュラム用のIAMユーザーを作成してください。
- - アクセスキー・シークレットキーも併せて発行してください。
-- 1-2で作成したIAMグループに所属させてください。
+- Create a IAM user for this curriculum using password
+ - with Access key, Secret key
+- Attach this user to IAM group that you have created

-### 1-4: MFAの設定
+### 1-4: Configure MFA

-- 作成したIAMユーザーにMFAの設定を行ってください。
+- Learn about MFA
+- Configure MFA to IAM user you have created with Google Authenticator(or Authy)

-### 1-5: 権限の確認
+### 1-5: Check privilege

-- AWS CLIをローカル環境にインストールしてください。
-- AWS CLIを使って、作成したIAMユーザーの権限が絞られていることを確認してください。
+- Install AWS CLI into your local environment with pip
+- Check privilege with following command:
+ - `aws s3 ls` -> Must not do (it will show `permission denied`)
+ - `aws iam list-groups` -> Must do (it will show iam groups)

 ## ステップ2: ネットワークを作成しよう